How to Calculate Your Retirement Needs

-Use retirement calculators to make sure that you are on track, and don't pay too much attention to scary headlines in financial news.
+Use retirement calculators to make sure that you are on track, and don't pay too much attention to scary headlines in the financial news.
 You are playing a long-term game, and getting caught up in the daily turbulence of the market will only curb your progress.

 If you are saving for retirement with a late start, focus on ways that you can either boost your income or lower your expenses.
 If you can, do a combination of both.
-Here's how these strategies can help you bridge the gap.

 Redefine What Retirement Means